apache/pulsar/site2/docs/client-libraries-cpp.md

 import TabItem from '@theme/TabItem';
 ````

 You can use a Pulsar C++ client to create producers, consumers, and readers.
-For Pulsar features that C++ clients support, see [Pulsar Feature Matrix](https://docs.google.com/spreadsheets/d/1YHYTkIXR8-Ql103u-IMI18TXLlGStK8uJjDsOOA0T20/edit#gid=1784579914).
+For Pulsar features that C++ clients support, see [Client Feature Matrix](https://docs.google.com/spreadsheets/d/1YHYTkIXR8-Ql103u-IMI18TXLlGStK8uJjDsOOA0T20/edit#gid=1784579914).

 ## Installation